Successful pitches are the single biggest way to completely up your publishing track record.

 This is really all you need to know about pitching to knock it out of the park.
 But let’s break it down.

-Every good pitch has some elements that are the same:
+All successful pitches have some elements that are the same:

 • detail-driven, succinct writing